Shuruq-B/github/README.md

 The second approach was non-linear classification where assume that nonlinear function used to separate classes.
 A Random Forest model was used in this case and the accuracy of the model on test set was 95% which shows a great fit.
 Also, the model shows 95% in each of a recall, precision, and F-score.

+As the main objective of this project is to predict the actual employees who most likely to get promoted.
+The recall of random forest model is preferable in comparison with logistic regression model.
+Therefore, the random forest model will be selected as predictive model of this project.

 # Tools